-- All requests are reviewed by both the Executive Board and the Trusts Committee.
-Each makes a recommendation to Diocesan Council.
+- All requests are reviewed by the Risk and Governance Committee.
+It makes a recommendation to Synod Council.

-- Parishes can’t enter into a binding legal agreement until Diocesan Council has granted its approval.
-To make sure that happens, all Agreements of Purchase & Sale must include three additional vendor’s conditions that parishes can get from the Director of Property Resources.
+- Parishes can’t enter into a binding legal agreement until Synod Council has granted its approval.
+To make sure that happens, all Agreements of Purchase & Sale must include three additional vendor’s conditions that parishes can get from the Property Resources Coordinator.